Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

 \subsubsection{Phase 1: Project Selection}

-Our project selection starts with the projects used in SWE-bench~\cite{jimenez2024swebench}, which are a set of actively maintained and well-documented open-source projects.
-Unlike SWE-bench, which constructs instances by linking GitHub issues to corresponding PRs, we identify real-world feature addition tasks by starting from release notes, which concisely highlight important changes in each software version, are written or confirmed by project developers, and thus provide authentic and accurate labels.
-Well-maintained release notes often annotate each change with its type, making them a reliable source for identifying feature additions.
+The project selection begins with the 12 projects used in SWE-bench~\cite{jimenez2024swebench}, which are actively maintained and well-documented open-source projects.
+Unlike SWE-bench, which constructs instances by linking GitHub issues to corresponding pull requests (PRs), we identify real-world feature addition tasks from release notes, which are written or confirmed by project developers and typically include clearly labeled feature additions, making them a reliable source of accurate task annotations.
+Well-maintained release notes often annotate each change with its type (e.g., ``feature'', ``enhancement'', ``bug fix'', etc.), making them a reliable source for identifying feature additions.
 In this context, we refer to each change item in a release note as an \emph{update entry}.
-To ensure that the constructed benchmark is reliable, representative, and suitable for evaluating no-code feature addition, we apply additional criteria when selecting projects.
-Specifically, we require that projects satisfy the following conditions: \begin{itemize}[left=0pt, topsep=0em] \item \textbf{Availability of release notes:} Prior work~\cite{bi2020empirical,yu2009mining} shows that a project with release notes is more likely to be well-maintained.
-Moreover, release notes summarize code changes introduced in different versions, and thus are useful for identifying and collecting feature-adding instances. \item \textbf{Use of feature-labeled update entries:} We define a \emph{feature addition} as a change that introduces new user-facing capabilities or extends existing functionality.
+To ensure that the constructed benchmark is reliable, representative, and suitable for evaluating documentation-driven feature addition, we apply additional criteria when selecting projects.
+Specifically, we require that projects satisfy the following three conditions: \begin{itemize}[left=0pt, topsep=0em] \item \textbf{Availability of release notes:} Prior work~\cite{bi2020empirical,yu2009mining} shows that a project with release notes is more likely to be well-maintained.
+Moreover, release notes summarize code changes introduced in different versions, and thus are useful for identifying and collecting feature-adding instances. \item \textbf{Use of feature-labeled update entries:} We define a \emph{feature addition} as a change that introduces new externally visible capabilities or extends existing functionality.
 Examples include adding a new button to trigger an action or allowing export into a new file format.
 In contrast, changes such as bug fixes, code refactoring, or performance tuning are not considered.
-We require that release notes explicitly label each entry with its type (e.g., ``feature'', ``enhancement'') to support reliable instance identification. \item \textbf{Update entries linked to GitHub PRs:} These links allow us to trace the documented features back to their corresponding code changes. \end{itemize} As illustrated in Phase 1 of Figure~\ref{fig:framework}, we can locate the release notes on the project's homepage.
-The change log for each version contains clearly labeled feature entries, each accompanied by a link to the corresponding PR (e.g. Feature Added the objects.Text stat (\#3051)).
+We require that release notes explicitly label each entry with its type (e.g., ``feature'', ``enhancement'') to support reliable instance identification.
+Without such labels, it is often unclear whether a code change corresponds to a feature addition or a bug fix. \item \textbf{Update entries linked to GitHub PRs:} These links allow us to trace the documented features back to their corresponding code changes. \end{itemize} As illustrated in Phase 1 of Figure~\ref{fig:framework}, we can locate the release notes on the project's homepage.
+The changelog for each version contains clearly labeled feature entries, each accompanied by a link to the corresponding PR (e.g. Feature Added the objects.
+Text stat (\#3051)).
+Following this approach, we evaluate all 12 projects from SWE-bench and find that 10 of them meet all the above conditions.
+The \texttt{flask}~\cite{flask} and \texttt{sympy}~\cite{sympy} projects lack feature-labeled annotations and are thus excluded.